 Sung, the self-proclaimed Master of Men, first attracts international law enforcement attention.
 Among other crimes, he created SCAM - through intermediaries - as a front for some of his criminal activities.
 It proved successful - and profitable - enough that he kept it going after the initial use was fulfilled.

-Analysis demonstrates that the disruption of the war was a major factor in allowing such people to quietly gain wealth, property and political power.
+Analysis demonstrates that the disruption of the war was a major factor in allowing such people to quietly gain wealth, property and political and even military power.

 The New Soviet Congress forms in Ukraine.
 There is no connection with the function of the former Soviet Union beyond the name.
 Indeed, it quickly turns out to be a mechanism for ambitious Ukrainian leaders to officially take advantage of remaining Soviet loyalists and political mechanisms.

 Following this event, several other satellites and regions from the former Soviet Union attempt the same process.
 Some succeed, some fail.
 Ukraine remains one of the few bastions of Communism into the Twenty-First Century.

 1953 Intrepids base begun.

 The activities of the Five Great Powers, SCAM and others trying to take advantage of the devastation left by the war cause the UN to start planning methods to fight such groups.
 Their biggest and most successful effort is T.O.W.E.R.
 This begins simply as a military arm of the UN which is specifically equipped and trained to fight supers.
 Some members are supers themselves.
 However, one contribution of the US is the previously secret Jennings Process.
 A special branch of T.O.W.E.R. is formed which uses supers as primary field agents.
 In addition to recruiting existing supers, this branch uses the Jennings Process to create supers from volunteers.
 Despite the high occurrence of fatalities and other serious side effects and the low empowerment rate there is no shortage of people volunteering for the treatment.
 Most of them have serious health problems and hope the process might extend their lives.